 Recording for television, video games, and apps: Performed and recorded all guitar samples for the ‘Archtop’ sound library for Impact Soundworks.
 Recorded, performed and edited various guitar (electric, acoustic, lap-steel) and mandolin parts for the Dead Island2 video game plus ukulele and guitar for VR game, 'Lucky's Tale.'
 Performed various guitar parts for production house, Music Orange, including Garageband (Apple app); Ubisoft and El Pollo Loco TV commercials.

-Teaching: Has taught privately for thirty years plus guitar, composition, theory, and jazz/rock band classes at San Francisco School of the Arts, Marin School of the Arts, San Francisco State University, Jazz Camp West, Blue Bear School of Music, Marin Community Music, and for music clinics while on tour.
+Teaching: Has taught privately for over thirty years plus guitar, composition, theory, and jazz/rock band classes at San Francisco School of the Arts, Marin School of the Arts, San Francisco State University, Jazz Camp West, Blue Bear School of Music, Marin Community Music, and for music clinics while on tour.
 He currently teaches various guitar and production classes at Musicians Institute in L.A.

 Journalist: Has written many articles and done video and audio lessons for Guitar Player, Acoustic Guitar, and other publications since 1999.
-He is currently awaiting the release of his first instructional book from Stringletter Publishing.

 Transcriber: Transcribed music for roughly seventy-five transcription books through Warner Bros, Hal Leonard, Advance Music, and others.
 The styles varied wildly and included such artists as Pantera, Iron Maiden, BB King, Santana, The Eagles, Bob Marley, T-Bone Walker, John Scofield, Joe Pass, John Abercrombie, and many others.